Arkhymadhe/CT-slice-localization/README.md

 ## Performance
-The performance of the `Skorch` model `(~99%)` outstripped the vanilla `Scikit Learn` model `(~86%)` via a considerable margin.
+The performance of the `Skorch` neural network `(~99%)` outstripped the vanilla `LogisticRegression` model from `Scikit Learn` `(~86%)` via a considerable margin.

 An exploratory hypothesis for why this was so might be that the network, by virtue of the `RELU` non-linearities present, was able to learn non-linear features from the dataset.

 ## Appendix